1

 What qualifications do you need for irrigation?

-To work in irrigation, typically a high school diploma or equivalent is required, along with knowledge of plumbing, hydraulics, and landscape systems.
+To work in irrigation, typically a high school diploma or equivalent is required, along with knowledge of plumbing, hydraulics, and basic electrical systems.
 Relevant certifications, such as a pesticide applicator license or irrigation technician certification, can enhance job prospects.
 Experience with tools and equipment used in irrigation systems is also valuable.

 What is the difference between Irrigation Department vs Irrigation Technician?